 Not far from Genneper Park is another lovely area that you should definitely visit – Stadswandelpark.

-This is an extremely beautiful public park that is popular for its statue garden, manicured lawns, a number of peaceful paths and trails, and a large lake with quaint bridges.
+This is a stunning public park that is popular for its statue garden, manicured lawns, a number of peaceful paths and trails, and a large lake with quaint bridges.

 9. Village of Nuenen

-If you wish to enjoy a truly peaceful stroll amidst nature, then go to the charming town of Nuenen, located about 10km to the east of Eindhoven.
+If you wish to enjoy a truly peaceful stroll amidst nature, go to the charming town of Nuenen, located about 10km east of Eindhoven.

 This beautiful and traditional village enjoys its fame as the former residence of Vincent Van Gogh.
 The famous Dutch painter created many art pieces that featured Nuenen, detailing the buildings and surroundings of the town.